 You can also propagate these tropical plants by tuberous rhizome division or root cutting.
-In the fall, divide them and plant at a distance of 3′ feet from one another.
+In the fall, divide them and plant them at a distance of 3′ feet from one another.

 Growing bat flower from this method requires patience because you’ll have to wait until the rhizomes become large enough to produce flowers.

 Bat Flower Pests or Diseases

 Similar to most flowering plants, the bat flower may experience insect problems such as aphids and borers.
 Proper watering will prevent root rot from developing.